Welcome to today's edition of the Rush 24-7 podcast.

 He also signed off on Rich Wine's dissertation.

-Zackhauser earned a PhD in economics from Harvard.
+Zeckhauser earned a PhD in economics from Harvard.

 Christopher Jenks is a professor of social policy at Harvard's JFK School.

-Christopher Jinx is a renowned left-wing academic.
+Christopher Jenks is a renowned left-wing academic.

-He's taught at Harvard at Northwestern, the University of Chicago, and the University of California, Santa Barbara.
+He's taught at Harvard, at Northwestern, the University of Chicago, and the University of California, Santa Barbara.

 He has written several scholarly books tackling poverty, economic inequality, affirmative action, welfare reform, and he's even written on racial differences.

-was the title.
+The black-white test score gap was the title.

 So all of these achieved and highly acclaimed scholars reviewed Jason Richwine's doctoral thesis and granted him approval.

-And not one of them at the time they reviewed it, accused him of racism or bigotry or prejudice or bias.
+And not one of them at the time they reviewed it accused him of racism or bigotry or prejudice or bias.

 He sailed through the doctoral program.